-- Take a few cuttings around four inches long.
+- Take a few four-inch long cuttings.
 If possible, it’s best to cut them during the summertime.

-- If you don’t have rosemary cuttings available, you can also purchase the seeds.
+- If you don’t have rosemary cuttings available, you can also purchase seeds.

 - Fill a small pot with potting soil, making sure you have good drainage at the bottom for excess water.

-- Place the cuttings in the soil and store the pot in an area of your home where you get a lot of sunlight each day.
+- Place the cuttings in the soil and store the pot in a very sunny area.

-- Another option is to plant rosemary in a garden, because it’s easily adapted to any type of soil.
+- Another option is to plant rosemary in a garden because it adapts to any type of soil.

 - Parsley seeds